-{In particular, $\Cyl^u = \bigcup_{\gamma} \Fs(\gamma)$ where $\gamma$ ranges over the countably many compact center leaves.} \end{lemma}
+{In particular, $\Cyl^u = \bigcup_{\gamma} \Fu(\gamma)$ where $\gamma$ ranges over the countably many compact center leaves.} \end{lemma}

 This is \cite[Prop.
 2.9]{SY}.
-Note that the statement there assume that $f$ is a perturbation of some Anosov flow, but inspection of the proof shows that flow type is sufficient. {Now we can show that the exceptional set $\Cyl^u$ will not obstruct our construction:}
+Note that the statement there assume that $f$ is a perturbation of some Anosov flow, but inspection of the proof shows that flow-type is sufficient.
+Now we can show that the exceptional {sets $\Cyl^u$ and $\Cyl^s$ are negligible.}